jobovy/extreme-deconvolution/README.rst

 * *I do not have/want OpenMP*

   You can disable OpenMP support by removing the -fopenmp and -lgomp references in the Makefile.
+If you are installing the R package, also remove the -fopenmp and -lgomp references in r/src/Makefile.

 * *Problems with clang*